-Instruct to Instruct to Investment and Operations Division drafts proposals modify based on modify and resubmit, or drop points made by investment Investment proposals Committee Approval of Compliance Officers Disapproved (Determine the existence of legal, regulatory issues and other compliance issues) a.
+Instruct to Instruct to Investment and Operations Division drafts proposals modify and modify based on resubmit, or drop points made by investment Investment proposals Committee Approval of Compliance Officers (Determine the existence of legal, regulatory issues and other compliance issues) Disapproved a.
 For formulating or repealing investment guidelines regarding related-party transactions b.
-If Compliance Officers deem necessary to discuss Compliance Committee checks the Disapproved proposals Approved The head of Investment and Operations Division proposes investment policies for acquisition and sale of properties to Investment Committee Point out issues and instruct to Investment Committee deliberation and resolution modify and resubmit, or drop (Compliance Officers may order suspension of deliberations if any procedural issues are observed) investment proposals Asset Manager's board of directors Report to our board of directors deliberation and resolution
+If Compliance Officers deem necessary to discuss Compliance Committee checks the proposals Disapproved Approved The head of Investment and Operations Division proposes investment policies for acquisition and sale of properties to Investment Committee Point out issues and instruct to Investment Committee deliberation and resolution modify and (Compliance Officers may order suspension of deliberations if any procedural issues are observed) resubmit, or drop investment proposals Asset Manager's board of directors Report to our board of directors deliberation and resolution